Overview

 3. Caucasian male age 14 became bedridden and unable to self-care following "glandular fever" (Epstein-Barr Virus).
 He had a gradual partial recovery.
 At age 37 he started LDN and experienced improvements in sleep, energy, and mood that were "sufficiently marked that he intends to continue LDN long term."

-Dr. Weyrich has been trained in the use of Low Dose Naltrexone (LDN).
+Dr. Weyrich has been trained to use Low Dose Naltrexone (LDN).
 However, Dr. Weyrich has not treated any cases of Chronic Fatigue Syndrome with LDN, but he strongly believes that LDN is a very beneficial intervention for treating Chronic Fatigue Syndrome, and he is actively recruiting patients.

 Please see What is Low Dose Naltrexone? for more information.